EmaroLab/fuzzy_sit/README.md

 (range  isLeftOf  Object)
 (domain isLeftOf  SpatialObject)
 ```
-Note that this implementation of fuzzyDL is case-sensitive and parses based on the CamelCase standard
+**Note** that this implementation of fuzzyDL is case-sensitive, and it parses variable names with the *CamelCase* standard
-(a known issue occurs when variables ends with a number, e.g., `Right1`).
+(a known issue occurs when variables end with a number, e.g., `Right1`).
 Always add `is` to the definition of the relations, while `Of` is optional.

 Finally, we should define the features used by SIT to learn.